-Our mission: to help our daughters and granddaughters retool their lifestyles to include life-affirming choices to free them from some of the challenges we live with as seniors because we didn’t know differently.
+Our mission: to help our daughters and granddaughters retool their lifestyles to include life-affirming choices to free them from some of the challenges we live with as vibrantly aging women because we didn’t know differently.

 Eating Whole Foods

-Again, in this unprecedented year, we have all experienced a degree of isolation not known for many decades.
-What became clear for all of us is the importance of meaningful connections with others.
-When we are young it is easier to make those connections, and so this piece of aging vibrantly advice might go unheeded at the moment, but keep reminding your daughter to nurture her friendships now, to ensure she continues to have those strong bonds as she reaches her senior years.
+What became clear for all of us during the pandemic lockdown was the importance of meaningful connections with others.
+When we are young it is easier to make those connections, and so this piece of aging vibrantly advice might go unheeded now that life has resumed, but keep reminding your daughter to nurture friendships now, to ensure she continues to have those strong bonds as she reaches her golden years.
 She will thank you then, for sure.

 You, with your hard-earned knowledge and wisdom, will know the right time to broach each of these topics.
 Everyone is different and takes in information in her unique way.

 I offer these choices with my sincere and heartfelt hope that they will help our young, and even yet unborn, women live joyfully, more healthfully, and more vibrantly until they are well past one hundred!